neuresthetics/neuresthetics/README.md

-This is a collection of code and papers based on a body of research I've named neuresthetics.

 NEURESTHETIC (adj.)
 Schema and education modeling in terms of the way the brain is shaped.

 ><a href="https://translate.google.com/?sl=auto&tl=en&text=neuresthetic&op=translate" target="_blank">🎧</a>: - pronounced like "kinesthetic", but for nerves.